Doctor's Orders (Star Trek: Enterprise)

 "Doctor's Orders" is the sixteenth episode from the third season of the science fiction television series Star Trek: Enterprise.
-It's the sixty-eighth episode of the series, first airing on February 18, 2004.
+It's the sixty-eighth episode of the series, first airing on UPN on February 18, 2004.

-In the 22nd century aboard spaceship NX-01 Enterprise, two crew members Doctor Phlox and Commander T'Pol, guide the ship through an area of dangerous space while the rest of the crew are comatose.
+In the 22nd century aboard spaceship NX-01 Enterprise, two crew members, Doctor Phlox and Commander T'Pol, guide the ship through an area of dangerous space while the rest of the crew are comatose.
 The episode is directed by Roxann Dawson with a story by Chris Black, and additional music by Kevin Kiner and Dennis McCarthy.

 Plot

 While traveling through the Delphic Expanse, Enterprise encounters a trans-dimensional disturbance that lies directly along its time-sensitive course to Azati Prime and the Xindi weapon ("Stratagem").
-The crew also learns that the disturbance causes permanent neurological damage to the human neocotex.
-To avoid a two-week detour, while avoiding the danger to the crew, Doctor Phlox disables the neocortex of all human crewmembers, to survive the four day journey through the disturbance at reduced speed.
+The crew also learns that the disturbance causes permanent neurological damage to the human neocortex.
+To avoid a two-week detour while avoiding the danger to the crew, Doctor Phlox disables the neocortex of all human crewmembers, so they can survive the four day journey through the disturbance on impulse power.
+Trip Tucker fears the transdimensional space will adversely affect the warp field and recommends against using the warp drive in the disturbance.

-While the crew is sedated, Phlox attends to his extended duties aboard the ship, including caring for Captain Archer's dog, Porthos, and thus immune to the effects of the disturbance.
-As Phlox does so, he takes the opportunity to compose a letter to an acquaintance of his.
-Unfortunately Phlox himself begins to become nervous and is easily spooked by irregular ship noises.
+While the crew is sedated, Phlox attends to his extended duties aboard the ship, including caring for Captain Archer's dog, Porthos, since Phlox is immune to the effects of the disturbance.
+As Phlox does so, he takes the opportunity to compose a letter to Dr. Lucas, an acquaintance of his whom he met on an exchange tour of Denobula.
+Unfortunately, Phlox himself begins to become nervous and is easily spooked by irregular ship noises.
 In Engineering, falsely perceiving movement, he becomes increasingly tense and nervous.
-While investigating a noise he encounters Sub-Commander T'Pol, who is also carrying out duties while the human crew are sedated and, as a Vulcan, has been enjoying the quiet contemplation this situation allows her.
+While investigating a noise, he encounters Sub-Commander T'Pol, who is also carrying out duties while the human crew are sedated and, as a Vulcan, has been enjoying the quiet contemplation this situation allows her.
 She commits to spending some time with Phlox for a meal.